Danger0101/Burger_Blast_CI_PP4/README.md

 # Burger Blast

 Welcome to Burger Blast, where flavor meets delight!
 We're a culinary haven dedicated to crafting unforgettable experiences through sensational bites and impeccable service.
+This is a theoretical burger restaurant based in London, UK.

+The site allows users:

+- To view information about the location
+- View our up to date Menu
+- Contact us through a form sumbition
+- Sign up for an account
+- Login or out of the account
+- Change account details and password
+- While logged in the user has the ability to create reservations up to 2 weeks in advance starting from the next day counting 14 days.
+- They can then edit these reservations as needed
+- Users and staff can edit or delete reservations
+- Admin users or Staff can access the admin page and login
+- From here they have direct control to modify Menu, Users, Reservations, and more.

 ---